 The average cost of restoring a single solar home system was estimated to be €440.
 Depending on the repairs required, household had to pay between €24 and €95 by the end of the first and second years.
 By the end of two years, the end users will own the systems and will have the option to extend the maintenance service by paying a yearly fee.
 Prior to the project, the question of ownership of the solar home systems was unsettled.

 The amount of CO2 reduction generated through the project activities is estimated to be 4,800 kg CO2/year.
 The potential further CO2 reduction should all the solar home systems across the country be repaired is approximately 12,500 t CO2/year.

-Initially villagers were skeptical and opposed the pilot project because of their negative experience with the government solar programme, but the innovative approach and the engagement of the BGET team helped to build trust within the communities.
+Initially villagers were skeptical and opposed to the pilot project because of their negative experience with the government solar programme, but the innovative approach and the engagement of the BGET team helped to build trust within the communities.
 Furthermore, the support of the local governments was very important for the community members.
-In the end they were confident enough to sign up for the solar system restoration and to agree to pay for the equipment and maintenance.
+In the end, they were confident enough to sign up for the solar system restoration and to agree to pay for the equipment and maintenance.

 As a result of the project, BGET has worked with the Global Social Benefit Incubator at the Santa Clara University and the Clinton Global Initiative 2011, committing to restore and expand solar energy access to a further 100 homes in rural Thailand.

 With over 200,000 solar systems installed during the nationwide government programme, of which 80% are not working properly and are in need of repair, the project has the potential to be replicated and expanded in rural communities throughout Thailand.
 The constraints for further replication include the availability of qualified personal, difficulties to establish government connections in the new areas and the large initial investments.